John Joseph Nevins: Auxiliary Bishop of Miami

-Bishop of Venice
+Bishop of Venice in Florida

 On July 17, 1984, Nevins was appointed by John Paul II as the first bishop of the Diocese of Venice in Florida.
 Nevins was a member of the Order of the Holy Sepulchre.
-In 1992, he sponsored a special collection to help Croatians and Bosnians who were suffering from the Bosnia War.
-In August 2003, three Florida siblings sued the diocese and Nevins alleging sexual molestation by William Romero, a former priest in the diocese.
-Between 1979 and 1982, while in an improper relationship with their mother, Romero sexually abused the three siblings in Hobe Sound, Florida.
-In November 2005, a St. Petersburg, Florida man filed a lawsuit against Nevins and the diocese, claiming that he was sexually abused as a minor by George E. Brennan, a diocesan priest.
-The plaintiff claimed to have been sodomized in 1984 four times at Incarnation Catholic Church in Sarasota.
-The suit said that Nevins covered up the alleged crime.
+In 1992, he sponsored a special collection to help Croatians and Bosnians who were suffering from the Bosnian War in Bosnia and Herzegovina.

+In August 2003, three Florida siblings sued the diocese and Nevins, alleging sexual molestation by Reverend William Romero, a former priest.
+Between 1979 and 1982, while in a sexual relationship with their mother, Romero sexually abused the three siblings in Hobe Sound, Florida.
+In November 2005, a St. Petersburg, Florida, man filed a lawsuit against Nevins and the diocese, claiming that he was sexually abused as a minor by Reverend George E. Brennan, a diocesan priest.
+The plaintiff claimed to have been sodomized in 1984 four times at Incarnation Catholic Church in Sarasota, Florida.
+The suit claimed that Nevins had covered up the alleged crime.

+Retirement and death

-Pope Benedict VI accepted Nevin's resignation as bishop on January 19, 2007.
+Pope Benedict XVI accepted Nevin's resignation as bishop of Venice in Florida on January 19, 2007.
 John Nevins died in Venice on August 26, 2014.
-The Bishop Nevins Academy in Sarasota, Florida, is named after him.
+The Bishop Nevins Academy in Sarasota, Florida, was named after him.